 If you are sending in a preliminary transcript for acceptance, you must:

 - Be in your final term and planning to start your doctoral degree after the last day of class for your master’s degree.

 - Submit a transcript to confirm that you are in your final term.
-The preliminary transcript must show that you are within six credit hours of completion for a 30-48 credit hour master’s degree or within nine credit hours of completion for a 49+ credit hour master’s degree.
+The preliminary transcript must show that you are within 6 credit hours of completion for a 30-48 credit hour master’s degree or within 9 credit hours of completion for a 49+ credit hour master’s degree.